PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 ```
 > shifter run ubuntu ls /
 > shifter run ubuntu whoami
 ```

-Finally, no flag is required to run a container interactively.
+Note how no flag is required to run a container interactively.
 To launch an interactive shell from within the container, just run it without any commands, for instance:

 ```
 > shifter run ubuntu

 > exit
 ```

+Shifter has support to run containers exploiting MPI parallelism and GPU acceleration (the latter only through CSCS Shifter).

+* `shifter run --mpi` allows containers to take advantage on inter-node communication on the host fabric.
+The container image needs to have been built with MPI libraries thatare ABI compatible with the host MPI libraries;

+* to run GPU enabled containers, no extra flags are required.

 ### Using Shifter with a job scheduler ###